-Editor’s note: this article was updated September 27, 2018 to reflect changes in SoundGuys’ testing procedures.
+Editor’s note: this article was updated April 21, 2020 to reflect manufacturer input on the issue.

 The “burn-in” myth

 The popular belief that you need to “burn-in” a set of headphones with hours of loud sample sounds like pink noise before they sound the best is just that: a myth.
 It’s partially true, but the myth states that the component that needs breaking in is the speaker element and its housing.
 The idea is pretty straightforward—the materials headphones are made out of will lose their rigidity over time, as it’s subjected to repeated force and sustained heat.
 Such a loss of rigidity allegedly makes it easier for the speaker element to move faster, resulting in better performance.